margaretmf/margaretmf.github.io/creativewriting.md

 ## Do you prefer taking risks or having a safety net? ##
 Having a net to fall back on supports taking risks.
 I love to express spontaneously, go on adventures, and test the boundaries to make new discoveries and build new creations.
 Taking risks supports me stretching myself.
 The last time I took a risk, I drove across the Arkansas Bridge and some other bridges.
 My family was there as a safety net, and so was my faith in a higher power.

-## What is the best thing you have ever been given? ##
-While roaming the streets of Wahsington, DC, I met three people from the Muslim faith.
-The best thing I've been given is the gift of Muslim prayers. knowledge of the Moors, and an understanding of Cairo, Egypt and Spain.
-The best thing I was given was the chance to help a man in DC and meet a new friend, Bilal.

 ## Diary Entry - 10 Years in the Future ##
 Dear Margaret,